Oakwood Inclusion Coalition (OIC)

 k.
 Members who shall serve to diversify the OIC membership in various capacities, including, but not limited to, religion, race, ethnicity, physical ability, sexual orientation, socio-economic status and age.

 l.
-Student representatives appointed by their respective schools.
+Student representatives appointed by their respective school.

 The Membership Committee shall identify additional liaison individuals as it deems important for promoting and enhancing the work of the OIC.

 VI.
 LEADERSHIP TEAM

 The Leadership Team of the OIC shall include a Chair, Vice Chair, Treasurer, Secretary, Committee Chairs, and additional Members-At-Large as recommended by the Leadership Team and confirmed by the OIC members.
 There is no term limit for persons serving on the Leadership Team.
 The Vice Chair shall serve as Chair Elect.
-The Immediate Past Chair shall serve on the Leadership Team with ex-officio status, without a vote.
+The Immediate Past Chair shall serve on the Leadership Team with ex-officio status, without vote.

 The Chair shall preside over all meetings of the OIC and the Leadership Team.
 The Vice Chair shall serve in the absence of the Chair.
 The Treasurer shall be responsible for managing the finances of the OIC.
 The Secretary shall keep records of all OIC and Leadership Team meetings.

 The OIC will have the following four standing committees:

 a.
 Membership Development Committee: This Committee shall be led by a Committee Chair appointed by the Leadership Team.
 Any person who is a member of the OIC is eligible for Committee membership.
 The Committee shall be responsible for retaining existing OIC members and for identifying new members.
 The Committee shall ensure ongoing representation from the collaborative entities listed under Section V. COALITION MEMBERSHIP.
 The Committee shall also be responsible for the orientation of new members.